khalil-research/PyEPO/docs/source/content/advanced/pool.rst

 Solution Pool
 +++++++++++++

 End-to-end predict-then-optimize training involves repeated solving of optimization problems.
 A solution pool [#f1]_ serves as an inner approximation of the feasible region, reducing computation by reusing previously computed solutions.
-Instead of solving the full linear/integer program, PyEPO selects the best cached solution from the pool.
+Instead of solving the full linear/integer program, PyEPO selects the lowest-objective cached solution from the pool.

 The algorithm is shown below.